 These items must be brought to nursery every day that your child is accessing a funded only place.
 We do not have the capacity to store these items at nursery therefore they must be packed safely in your child's nursery bag and clearly labelled with their full name.
-The nappy changing kit and sun cream must be brought to nursery every day that your child is accessing a funded only place and handed to a member of staff; they must NOT be left in your child's bag.
+The nappy changing kit, sun cream and infant paracetemol must be brought to nursery every day that your child is accessing a funded only place and handed to a member of staff; they must NOT be left in your child's main nursery bag.
+This is to ensure these items are not accessible to other children.